 - D) Student Loans

-The correct answer, as of the latest quarterly data, is A) Checkable Deposits and Currency - but followed very closely by D) Student Loans!
-This is due to a decline in student loan balances because of CARES Act forbearances.
-Checkable Deposits and Currency has soared as a result of massive stimulus and reduced consumption from the COVID pandemic.
+The correct answer, as of the latest quarterly data, is D) Student Loans.
+Last quarter the answer to this was A) Checkable Deposits and Currency for a brief period due to a decline in student loan balances because of CARES Act forbearances.
+Checkable Deposits and Currency soared as a result of massive stimulus and reduced consumption from the COVID pandemic.